-How to avoid the Porta Potty during a race
+How to avoid the porta potty during a race

+This article is for athletes that have to go “pee” during an event.
 If you have to hit the porta potty for “other” reasons, read our article on how to avoid runner’s trots.

-Have you ever had this happen?
+have you ever had this happen?

 First, you want to make sure you are properly hydrating the day before your event.
 Drink plenty of fluids but you don’t want to over hydrate.
 If you drink to the point that your urine is completely clear this is a sign that you are drinking too much.
 Completely clear urine means that you have already peed away many of your critical minerals and electrolytes.
 This can put you at risk of hyponatremia which is very dangerous and potentially life threatening (see more info).
 Ideally you want your urine to be a very light yellow.
 The goal is to go to bed completely hydrated.